TahirRiaz/terralense-example-eval/resources/README.md

 }
 ```

-**Expected Resolution**: Terralense should flatten nested structures and create the final for_each map.
+**Expected Resolution**: Terralens should flatten nested structures and create the final for_each map.

 ---